GameServerManagers/LinuxGSM-Docs/Glibc.md

 | Ubuntu 12.04 LTS | 2.15    |
 | Ubuntu 14.04 LTS | 2.19    |

-glibc fixes
+Glibc fixes
 ===========

 > Many of the servers can work on distros with older _Glibc_ versions by using the _Glibc_ fixes that are available with LGSM.

 This simply copies the required files to the `serverfiles` directory.
 Many game servers will look for there dependencies in there `serverfiles` directory.
-Even if your dedicated server does not meet the glibc requirement the server may still work.
-The following servers have a glibc fix available for it.
+Even if your dedicated server does not meet the Glibc requirement the server may still work.
+The following servers have a Glibc fix available for it.

 -   ARMA 3
 -   Blade Symphony